etiennedevaux/warksar/README.md

 3. A choice of two backgroud images to appear on pages with visual and less formal content

-4. A grey and slightly transparent footer bar, available on all screens with sufficient height (ie not mobiles in landscape)
+4. A grey and slightly transparent footer bar, available on all screens, unless the screen height was very low (ie not mobiles in landscape)

 The overall design was agreed from the Wireframes (as shown in section 2)